Cloud-PG/interLink/README.md

 ```
 ./bin/vk -- --nodename *A-NAME* --provider knoc --provider-config ./scripts/cfg.json --startup-timeout 10s --klog.v "2" --kubeconfig *PATH-TO-KUBECONFIG.YAML* --klog.logtostderr --log-level debug
 ```

+For the other executables, you can just normally run them.

 # Debug
 To debug, we found out Delve debugger is pretty handful.
 To run a debug session, install delve debugger by running;